Highly rated local moving companies for Chesapeake to Des Moines moves

 - Des Moines is considered to be less safe than Chesapeake with a score of 57.8 vs Chesapeake’s 70.88.

-- Air quality in Des Moines is good, and in Chesapeake it's good.
+- Air quality in Des Moines is Good, and in Chesapeake it’s Good.

 - Elevator reservation: If your building has an elevator you’ll want to check on how to reserve it for move day.

 - State licensing: When moving within Iowa, make sure to hire a company that is licensed by the Iowa Department of Transportation.
 Each household goods mover in the state should have an Iowa Motor Carrier (IOWAMC) Number, which means they’ve met minimum insurance and highway safety requirements.
-Make sure the moving company you use has a license before hiring.
+Ensure the company you choose is licensed to handle your move.

-- State regulator: You can verify a Iowa moving license and its status through the state's public utilities commission.
+- State regulator: To confirm a moving company’s license in Iowa, visit the state’s public utilities commission.

 - Change of address: You can set an official move date on the form and this way all of your mail will get properly forwarded to Des Moines.
 Get started here.

-- Moving company insurance: Every state requires moving companies to carry different levels of insurance.
+- Moving company insurance: Each state has its own requirements for the level of insurance moving companies must carry.
 Choose cost-free Released Value Protection from movers for basic coverage at 60 cents per pound.

 Where to live in Des Moines